How to Install a Range Hood Vent

 Common Range Hood Models Include

 1. Under-Cabinet Hoods

 This is the most common type of range hood.
-These fit above a stove range, but below the cabinet.
+These fit above a stove range, but below the cabinet range.

 2. Wall-Mount Hoods

 Like under-cabinet hoods, wall mount hoods usually fit over the cooktop.
-However, these models attach to the wall itself, rather than the underside of a cabinet.
+However, these models attach to the wall itself, rather than the underside of a cabinet range.

 3. Downdraft and Island Hoods

 These are hoods that are mounted through ductwork in the ceiling and do not require a wall to be suspended over a kitchen island cooktop.